Five Critical Steps to Creating A Successful Mobile Website Strategy

 - Does your entire team care?
 Even as the boss, it doesn’t matter if you’re the only person at your company committed to mobile.
 Nor is it enough to give one person or group the responsibility of managing mobile strategy.
 Everyone on your team must buy into the future role of mobile.
 You and your executive leadership need to invest in the right technologies and exhibit the right enthusiasm to make mobile management a company priority.
 It doesn’t end there, either.
 Your marketing and analytics teams need to be continually measuring and adjusting for new revenue opportunities.
 Your developers need to be up to date on the latest mobile development tools and techniques.
 And, your designers need to be extremely familiar with mobile best practices and work closely with developers to create the best possible experience for your audience.
 This is really the core focus most of us will be centered around in 2019 and beyond.

-In closing.
 With more mobile options than ever, consumers demand a mobile experience that’s fast, visually appealing, and as effective as the desktop version.
 Users have too many other choices to stick around your mobile site if they encounter anything other than an ideal experience.
-For help ensuring that you’re meeting and exceeding your customer expectations contact me at (585) 230-9565.
+For help ensuring that you’re meeting and exceeding your customer expectations contact me at (585) 230-9565 or via email at firstname.lastname@example.org.
 We focus on helping clients with effectively promoting their website content and would be happy to assist you with your mobile growth goals.